+The Provincial Policy Statement recognizes that natural heritage systems are interconnected with and supported by water resource systems.
+Surface water and groundwater features often connect and contribute to the significance of other natural heritage features and functions.
+Ottawa's Official Plan includes surface water and groundwater features as natural heritage features and establishes policies for their protection during development and site alteration.

-As previously discussed in Section 1.2, surface water, groundwater features and fish habitat do not trigger the requirement for an EIS under the policies of the Official Plan.
-However, water features connect and contribute to the significance of other natural heritage system features and functions.
-While a detailed description of surface water, groundwater and fish habitat will not be required for every EIS, the following information must be described and mapped in the EIS:
+While a detailed assessment of surface water, groundwater and fish habitat may not be required for every EIS, the following information must be described and mapped in the EIS:

-- Existing surface water drainage pattern; - Watercourse features (including municipal drains) and associated setbacks, as per Section 4.7.3 of the Official Plan; - Boundaries of wetlands, vernal pools, lakes and ponds (may need to be verified during fieldwork); - Existing areas of erosion; - Existing culverts, dykes, etc.; - Locations of seeps, springs, sinkholes, and other groundwater discharge/recharge areas; and, - Locations and usage of wells on the site and surrounding area.
+- Surface water features as defined in the Official Plan, including natural watercourses and waterbodies, legally defined drains, headwater drainage features and wetlands, showing the local drainage pattern; - Confirmation of the boundaries of any evaluated wetlands on or adjacent to the site, highlighting any observed discrepancies with current background information; - Areas of erosion; - Culverts, dikes, weirs and dams; - Locations of seeps, springs, sinkholes, and other groundwater discharge/recharge areas; and, - Locations and usage of wells on the site and surrounding area.

-Much of this information is included in the Characterization of Ottawa's Watersheds, but it should be verified and augmented, where necessary, during fieldwork.
+Much of this information is available in digital format from the City, but it should be verified and augmented, where necessary, during fieldwork.